fidelity/stoke/docs/Quick-Start.md

 # Quick Start

 This is a quick and dirty guide to getting up and running with `stoke`.
-Read the documentation [here](https://fidelity.github.io/stoke/) for full details and refer to the examples [here](https://github.com/fidelity/stoke/blob/master/examples).
+Read additional documentation for full details and/or refer to the examples [here](https://github.com/fidelity/stoke/blob/master/examples).

 #### Basic Definitions